16davidj/renderabl/README.md

 # sampleApp

-/src/sampleApp is a sample chatbot that takes in prompts and responds with UI cards.
+sampleApp is a sample chatbot that takes in prompts and responds with UI cards.
 This would normally be an example of a client company which has an app that takes in text prompts, and want UI golf cards to trigger as a response.
 I just happend to create a sample app so that I can pretend to be the client, and have a better understanding of what part of the workflows I can automate with Renderabl FE and BE.

 ![Sample app with golf player cards](./screenshots/playercard.png)
 ![Sample app with golf tournament card](./screenshots/tournamentcard1.png)